ccollicutt/ccollicutt.github.io/_posts/2019-05-17-install-and-boot-older-kernel-ubuntu.md

 done
 ```

-Then reboot.
+Reboot.

 ```
 root@old-kernely:~# reboot
 ```

-When the node reboots it's using the older kernel we specified.
+When the node reboots it's using the older kernel specified.

 ```
 root@old-kernely:~# uname -a
 Linux old-kernely 4.4.0-22-generic #40-Ubuntu SMP Thu May 12 22:03:46 UTC 2016 x86_64 x86_64 x86_64 GNU/Linux
-root@old-kernely:~#
 ```

 Presumably there is a better way to do this.
 Let me know in the comments!